Amnesia

 When to see a doctor

-Anyone who experiences unexplained memory loss, head injury or confusion requires immediate medical attention.
+Anyone who has unexplained memory loss, a head injury or confusion needs medical attention right away.

 People with amnesia may not know where they are or be able to seek medical care.
-If someone you know has symptoms of amnesia, help the person get medical attention.
+If someone you know has symptoms of amnesia, help that person get medical attention.

 Causes